playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/merging.md

 ## Merging two branches

-In PlayCanvas a merge takes two checkpoints from two different branches, calculates the changes that have occured since their last shared ancestor checkpoint, combines these changes together (sometimes asking for help to resolve conflicting changes) and finally creates a new checkpoint containing the result of the merging of the two checkpoints.
+In PlayCanvas a merge takes two checkpoints from two different branches, calculates the changes that have occurred since their last shared ancestor checkpoint, combines these changes together (sometimes asking for help to resolve conflicting changes) and finally creates a new checkpoint containing the result of the merging of the two checkpoints.

 First, it's important to note that when you perform a merge in PlayCanvas you are not actually merging two branches.
 You are, in fact, merging two checkpoints.
 This is relevant because you may have changes in one of the two branches that are more recent that the latest checkpoint.
 In the case of the branch you are merging into PlayCanvas will automatically create a checkpoint to ensure you do not lose any changes.